In what order do Talk greetings play?

 Talk greetings will be played in the following sequence.

-- Available Agents plays first if you are not using an IVR.
-If the IVR is activated, the IVR greeting played in place of Available Agents.
+- Available Agents plays first (once in its entirety) if you are not using an IVR.
+If the IVR is activated, the IVR greeting is played, if you need to have an 'available agents' type greeting this is set on the specific IVR route, see 'Greeting' below:

 - The next greeting that is played is the Callback greeting (if enabled) followed by the Wait greeting.
 If you're using an IVR, greetings are controlled by the settings established there.
 Once a call routes from the IVR the Wait greeting will be played.